 A truly dangerous Chihuahua is rare to come by.
-However, Chihuahua have developed a bit of a reputation for being a bit mean at times or even aggressive.
+However, Chihuahuas have developed a bit of a reputation for being a bit mean at times or even aggressive.

 That being said, just how aggressive are Chihuahuas and why have they developed this unfriendly reputation?
 We’re going to take a deep dive into the Chihuahua's personality to explain the many reasons your Chihuahua might have for displaying aggressive behavior.